CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 $ oc new-project my-project-with-unique-name --description='csc_project: #######'
 ```

-## Pods and how to create objects using CLI
+## Pods and Command Line Interface

 Pods are objects that keep given number of containers running.
 The containers in the pod are guaranteed to run on one *node* so that they find each other at `localhost` and they can communicate through shared memory.

-Usually pods are not created by hand except in special cases.
-Instead, higher level objects (Deployments, DeploymentConfigs, etc...) are more often utilized.

 In our case, the pod will run the container image with the web server.